Measurement Canada

 Consultations

-Since this is a miscellaneous amendment regulation with no impact, no prepublication in the Canada Gazette, Part I or public consultation will be required.
+This is a miscellaneous amendment to the existing regulation with no impact as the changes are minor and non-substantive.
+No prepublication in the Canada Gazette, Part I or public consultation will be required.
 An exemption from pre-publication will be sought from Treasury Board Secretariat.

 Further information